JuliaPy/PyPlot.jl/demo/5-more.md

 ## Want More?

-As has been said, this module is just a simple wrapper for matplotlib, the powerful python plot library.
+As mentioned before, this module is just a simple wrapper for matplotlib, the powerful python plot library.
 Usually the `*args` parameters in matplotlib is translated to positional parameters in Julia, while the `*kwargs` parameters could be send by `:Symbol, Value` pair (since the